 So speaking of it again, for those who can afford it, luxury trains are certainly the best way to travel around India.

-Disclaimer: I was on a blog trip with The Ministry of Tourism of India to expereince The Golden Chariot.
-While my trip was sponsored by the tourism, all recommendations are solely personal.
+Disclaimer: I was on a blog trip with The Ministry of Tourism of India to experience The Golden Chariot.
+While my trip was sponsored by tourism, all recommendations are solely personal.
 I wasn’t paid to write a biased report in any way.
 I only recommend what I personally try and find worth appreciating.